yu-lab-vt/AQuA/README.md

 # Updates

+**5/13/2020:**

+This update changes the exported table's extension from '.xlsx' to '.csv' to avoid the error when the number of detected events is huge.

 **5/9/2020:**

 Some users think the results in first step are good enough.
 So this update allows users to skip step 2,3 and 4 so that the first step can be directly used to analyze features.